sjsu-library/unionist/_items/unionist--text-0245.md

   of the<br>directors, nominated, he will not submit the appointment of Mr. Taney to the<br>consideration of the Senate.—<br><em>Boston Atlas.</em>
 scholarlyNotes:
-commentary: Roger Taney had a remarkable ability to be at the wrong place, at the wrong time (and do the wrong thing)
+commentary: Chief Justice Roger B. Taney, photograph by Mathew Brady.
+Author of the infamous Dred Scott decision, and a life-long advocate of colonizationism.
 relatedPeople: Roger Taney
 featured:
 repeated:
-relatedImage:
+relatedImage: unionist--image-0017
 relatedText:
 relatedTextIssue:
 filename: